CampbellReid/campbellreid.com/src/content/post/chess-beginner.md

 ---
-author: Campbell Reid
+author: "Campbell Reid"
-title: My Journey in Learning Chess: From Basics to Better Moves
+title: "My Journey in Learning Chess: From Basics to Better Moves"
-date: 2024-05-22
+date: "2024-05-22"
-description: Documenting my progress and strategies in improving my chess skills
+description: "Documenting my progress and strategies in improving my chess skills"
 ---

 Learning chess is a pain in the butt.
 I know the basic rules, but doing anything complicated?
 I’m really not that great yet.
 However, I’ve been looking for a game that can challenge me a bit and give me a hobby besides my university and computer science endeavours.